Woodlands Road tram stop: Railway station

-The original railway line was opened in 1879 by the Lancashire and Yorkshire Railway between Manchester Victoria and Bury.
-Woodlands Road, and stations were added to the line in 1913, in an attempt to fend off growing electric tramway competition in the Cheetham Hill area.
-The original halt had wooden platforms.
-The site is near the vanished junction of a former branch line to the chemical works in Blackley.
+The original railway line was opened in 1879 by the Lancashire and Yorkshire Railway between Manchester Victoria and Radcliffe, which connected to an existing line from Clifton Junction through to Radcliffe and Bury.
+Woodlands Road was added to the line on 3 March 1913, in an attempt to fend off growing electric tramway competition in the Cheetham Hill area.
+The site is near the vanished junction of a former branch line to chemical works, the works located just east of where North Manchester General Hospital stands today by the River Irk.